Kmeakin/walrus-report/src/10-introduction.md

 semantic analysis in the presence of an error.
 This is important for a good user experience because it allows subsequent errors to be detected, and so more errors can be reported by a single invocation of the compiler.
-The more errors that can be detected in one invocation, the fewer trips around the *edit-compile-run cycle* (the loop between writing new code, compiling it, correcting errors and recompiling) will be required during development, and so the more productive the programmer feels.
+The more errors that can be reported in one invocation, the fewer trips around the *edit-compile-run cycle* (the loop between writing new code, compiling it, correcting errors and recompiling) will be required during development, and so the more productive the programmer feels.